bonnag/ukcointax/README.md

 "Venue" | Name of the exchange on which the trade took place | Binance "TradeId" | Unique identifier for the trade on this exchange | 857fjhru-358454gf-1235484

-The names of the CSV files aren't important - you can have many CSV files of trades.
+The names of the CSV files aren't important - your input directory can have many CSV files of trades.

 TODO - currently ukcointax doesn't have any special support for trading fees - you'll probably want to adjust the amount base or amount quoted to take into account the actual amount paid / received after fees are taken into account.